Michael E. ”Roby” Robinson

 Matt also maintains an extensive trademark practice and has represented clients in trademark matters involving clearance opinions, filing and prosecution of trademark applications, TTAB proceedings, and the management of portfolios including registrations in the U.S. and abroad.

-Matt has also served as both lead and local counsel in patent, trademark, and copyright litigation throughout the U.S. including Tennessee, North Carolina, California, Georgia, Massachusetts, and before the Trademark Trial and Appeal Board at the U.S. Patent & Trademark Office.
+Matt has also served as both lead and local counsel in patent, trademark, and copyright litigation throughout the U.S. including Tennessee, North Carolina, California, Georgia, Massachusetts, Texas, and before the Patent Trial and Appeal Board and Trademark Trial and Appeal Board at the U.S. Patent & Trademark Office.
+Matt has litigation and trial experience acting as local counsel for intellectual property litigation at the U.S. District Court for the Eastern District of Tennessee.

 While studying at the University of Tennessee College of Law, Matt served as a Student Materials Editor with the Tennessee Law Review.
 Matt also worked as a judicial intern at the Federal District Court for the Eastern District of Tennessee.
 During his time at Baylor University, Matt was president of the Baylor University Cycling Team.